 Post Road Trip Notes – What worked, what didn’t work.
 What did you plan to do and what did you achieve?
 Did you run out of money before you thought you would?
 Was there not enough time to do everything you wanted to do?
 Were there any vehicle breakdowns or issues that you want to be better prepared for on your next road trip?

 We’re working on a public OneNote notebook, and we’ll publish it here soon as a template you can use for your trip planning!

 The idea of PDSA is to track what works, what doesn’t work – iterate on improving for your next adventure and using your history of learning to improve your next trips.

 Spend a few minutes keeping them updated from start to finish of planning a trip and completing a trip.

 Use these plans to optimize your budget & expense tracking.

 Create and share a journal with your friends and family.
 Since you’re tracking everything, you’re now an expert on the road, you can share your dos & don’ts with friends and family.

 You can start planning your next adventure and get into the road trip mood long before your foot touches the skinny pedal.
 A little bit of planning and iterating on your plan over your adventures will go a long way in making your road trips more memorable and fun for the entire family.

 A comprehensive guide of what to do and what to see on a road trip would end up being a book, so without further ado, here are some books for you to check out if you are interested in ideas and suggestions.

-Do you have any advice for road trips?
+Do you have any advice for road trip planning?
 Do you have an adventure you would like to share?
 Any simple tips or tricks?
-Leave feedback below or join one of our forums or our groups and participate in our community.
+Leave a comment below!